stereaam/guardian-news/README.md

 Website link: https://react-guardian-news.herokuapp.com/

 _Heroku free plan server goes to sleep after 30 minutes of inactivity.
-The website will take longer to load the first time you access it!_
+It is possible that website loading will take longer the first time you access it!_

 ## Functionalities